Kim-McGrath/MusicVisuals/README.md

 ## Description of the assignment
 For this assignment, all four of us each decided that we wanted to not only showcase our coding abilities, but do so in a way that could include parts of our personalities.
 After a unanimous decision to choose the song Chucky VS The Giant Tortoise by Dance Gavin Dance due to its moments of both high intensity and technical instrumentals and vocals, we each began to think of ways to combine our creative sides with our object oriented programming minds.

 Each of us had our own unique interpritations of our sections of the song and thus we each pursued very unique visuals.
-From a mobius strip to unicrons, and from drums to fireflies, we wanted to touch on any and all possible lines of creativity we gathered from listening to our song choice.
+From a mobius strip to unicorns, and from drums to fireflies, we wanted to touch on any and all possible lines of creativity we gathered from listening to our song choice.

 Here is a brief overview as to what each section of this visual assignment contains:

 - Lee's part: visualises the song with a mobius strip that changes the width of the strip based on the amplitude
 - Kim's part: a circular waveform inspired by a drum head, with 3-D snare and bass drum renders rotating to the beat
+- Ileana's part: a cube visual that explodes with a unicorn background image

 ## Instructions
 - Lee's part: Can change the size of the range for the strip 40 to 0 with the space bar, 'r' resets width, 'c' randomises the colour, 'p' pause/play rotation